|This adorable coffee shop in Southport made us laugh. It appears to be a diving bell!|

 However, in researching online, we noticed many comments repeatedly, stating that Southport is the most southerly “settlement” or town in Australia.
 So, for a frame of reference, we’re currently living in Forbes Bay, aka Castle Forbes Bay, shown north on the red marked highway.

 Australia’s southernmost town

-Driving a rental car while responsible for rock damage, we often make a decision to avoid rock covered roads for any long distances which may have been the case in heading further down to Cockle Creek and/or South East Cape.
+Driving a rental car while responsible for rock damage, we often decide to avoid rock-covered roads for long distances, which may have been the case in heading further down to Cockle Creek and/or South East Cape.

-We’re hoping to head to Bruny Island on the day of my birthday (February 20th), a portion of which will require a 15 minute ferry ride.
-If its a rainy or cloudy day we already have a backup plan for an indoor venue near Hobart.
+We’re hoping to head to Bruny Island on the day of my birthday (February 20th), a portion of which will require a 15-minute ferry ride.
+However, if it’s a rainy or cloudy day, we already have a backup plan for an indoor venue near Hobart.
 We’ll get back to you on this.

 We apologize for today’s late posting.
-Unlike me, I’m simply got out of sync of my familiar routine and fell behind in preparing the post in a timely manner.
+Unlike me, I’m got out of sync with my familiar routine and fell behind in preparing the post promptly.
 Oddly, I never feel stressed or pressured to prepare the day’s post.